 Recent filings from the U.S. Food and Drug Administration (FDA) have raised concerns regarding a class of diabetes drugs called SGLT2 inhibitors.
 Among them is a drug called Invokana, which has been linked to ketoacidosis, a condition that can sometimes lead to diabetic coma or even death.
 Invokana lawsuit attorneys allege that the manufacturers should have disclosed additional information about the relationship between Invokana and ketoacidosis.
 Affected patients may be eligible to seek compensation by filing a Georgia Invokana lawsuit.

-If you suffered severe side effects after taking Invokana and want to learn more about your options for an Invokana lawsuit, contact the Georgia Injury Attorney Group.
+If you suffered severe side effects after taking Invokana and want to learn more about your options for an Invokana lawsuit, contact Attorney Group for Georgia.
 We provide free consultations, which are also confidential and without obligation, and if you have a case we can connect you with an affiliated Invokana attorney in Georgia who can assist you throughout the legal process.